HaugL/dochub-interview-project/README.md

 This site was designed to be mobile first.
 It naturally works on all device widths without any grid specifics or media queries.

 **5. The site uses and correctly deploys javascript packages** This uses the normal React build script with a specific production wepback configuration.
 [Please see the hosted version here](https://dochub-weather-app.herokuapp.com/ "Please see the hosted version here") for confirmation of correct deployment.
-Please not that this is hosted on a free Heroku instance and may take a few seconds to load up if the instance is asleep.
+Please note that this is hosted on a free Heroku instance and may take a few seconds to load up if the instance is asleep.

 **6. The site's loading performance and SEO is optimized** I have done the following items to improve SEO